 World diamond centre

-Around eighty percent of all rough diamonds pass through Antwerp on their way towards becoming earrings or other pieces of jewelry.
-Antwerps is home to both traders and cutters, to diamond schools and start-ups inventing new technologies to get even more brightness out of stones that have gotten an Antwerp Cut.
+Around eighty four percent of all rough diamonds pass through Antwerp on their way towards becoming earrings or other pieces of jewellery.
+Antwerp is home to both diamond wholesalers, traders and cutters, to diamond schools and start-ups inventing new technologies to get even more brightness out of stones that have an Antwerp Cut.
+Innovation is at the heart of the diamond industry as new technology is created to detect and screen lab grown diamonds and differentiate them from natural diamonds.

-Daily, 220 million dollar worth of diamonds are traded, adding up to an amazing 48 billion dollars annually.
-On a surface of less than 1 square mile more than 1700 diamond traders are active.
-No other city in the world houses four diamond exchanges, controls 84% of the world’s trade in rough diamonds en 50% of the trade in cut diamonds.
+Daily, 220 million dollars’ worth of diamonds are traded, adding up to an amazing 48 billion dollars annually.
+On a surface of less than 1 square mile more than 1700 registered diamond traders are active.
+No other city in the world houses four diamond exchanges, controls 84% of the world’s trade in rough diamonds and 50% of the trade in polished diamonds.

 Every diamond in the world passes at least once in Antwerp!
-In 2016, more than 202 million carat of both rough and cut diamonds were traded.
-Adding up to a total value of 48 billion dollar.
+In 2016, more than 202 million carats of both rough and cut diamonds were traded.
+Adding up to a total value of 48 billion dollars.

 For over 5 centuries, Antwerp is the heart of the global diamond trade.
 The oldest documents to prove the existence of diamond trade in Antwerp date back to 1447.
 In Antwerp, the ancient craft is combined with modern technologies.
 The brilliant, the most popular diamond cut in the world, was created in Antwerp by Tolkowsky in 1919.
 Even today Antwerp remains pioneer in the development of new techniques.

 Antwerp firmly says no to conflict diamonds.
-Since the approval of the Kimberley Process, Antwerp fulfills the role as global moral leader in transparency and compliance.
+Since the approval of the Kimberley Process, Antwerp fulfils the role as global moral leader in transparency and compliance.

-In collaboration with competent government agencies all diamond import and export is physically controlled by the Diamond Office, which serves as an example to many other diamond centers in the world.
+In collaboration with the federal government of Belgium all diamond imports and exports are physically controlled through the Diamond Office, which serves as an example to many other diamond centres in the world.

 Antwerp World Diamond Centre